 Outdoor skating rink rules

-Please follow the rules to ensure a safe and pleasant skating experience.
+Ensure a safe and pleasant skating experience:

 - Follow the capacity limits posted on-site and do not go on the ice when the rink is at capacity.